ietf-rats-wg/ietf-rats-usecases/ietf105-sidemeeting-notes.md

 ### Proxy Root of Trust

 A variety of devices provide measurements via their Root of Trust.
-A proxy server collects these measurements, and (having applied a local policy) then creates a device agnostic attestation.
+A server collects these measurements, and (having applied a local policy) then creates a device agnostic attestation.
 The relying party can validate the claims in a standard format.